llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

   OpenMP at compile time:
     * `acc_on_device` is implemented in terms of OpenMP fully within Clacc's `openacc.h`.
 However, support for an OpenMP 5.1 extension, enum variants, is required for full support.
+      Moreover, it can malfunction when enabling source-to-source mode using `-fopenacc-ast-print`.
+See the comments on
-See the comments on `acc_on_device` in Clacc's `openacc.h` for details.
+      `acc_on_device` in Clacc's `openacc.h` for details.
     * Other routines are implemented as wrappers around the OpenMP Runtime Library Routines and require Clacc's OpenACC runtime library to be linked.
 See the section "Linking" in